 EMU’s primary theater facilities were part of a major renovation of the University Commons in 2011.

-With all that, the intimacy and semi-thrust form of the previous configuration has been retained.
-New technology includes new stage lighting and sound reinforcement equipment, a high-intensity LCD projector and automated rigging systems for accessing the over-stage equipment.
+The intimacy and semi-thrust form of the previous configuration has been retained for this theater.
+Technology includes modern stage lighting and sound reinforcement equipment, a high-intensity LCDprojector and automated rigging systems for accessing the over-stage equipment.

-The best part: completely new dressing rooms, adjacent to the stage house, including shower and changing rooms for men and women, 12 makeup stations, laundry facilities, and a “green room” lounge area.
+The best part: spacious dressing rooms, adjacent to the stage house, including shower and changing rooms for men and women, 12 makeup stations, laundry facilities, and a “green room” lounge area.